apache/incubator-streampark-website/docs/development/model.md

 }
 ```

-In Apache StreamPark, `TableContext` is also the entry class for the Java API to write `Table Sql` jobs of type `TableEnvironment`.
+In Apache StreamPark™, `TableContext` is also the entry class for the Java API to write `Table Sql` jobs of type `TableEnvironment`.
 One of the constructor methods of `TableContext` is a constructor specifically built for the `Java API`, which is defined as follows:

 ```scala